-- 10.1 Voting rights will be reserved to the Delegates of Organisational Members and to the Delegates of the Chamber of Individual Members and the Delegates of the Chamber of Ordinary Organisations - 10.2 All members of Organisational Members and all members of the Chamber of Individual Members, except Affiliate members, are eligible to appointments within the EAP. - 10.3 Organisational Members and the Chamber of Individual Members are entitled to have a number of delegates and / or votes proportional to the number of their paying members, i.e. 3 to 49 members 1 Delegate /vote

-50 to 199 members 2 Delegates/votes 200 to 1999 members 1 additional vote per 200 members (E.g. 3 votes up to 399 members) From 2000 members 1 additional vote per 500 members (e.g. 12 votes for 2000-2499 members; 13 votes for 2500-2999 members; etc.) up to 15 votes maximum.

-- 10.4 Any Organisational Member delegate unable to be present at the General Meeting may arrange with one other delegate to vote on his or her behalf.
+- 10.1 Voting rights will be reserved to the Delegates of all Organisational Members (§ 4.1); and to the Delegate(s) of the Chamber of Individual Members and of the Chamber of Ordinary Organisations. - All members of Organisational Members and all members of the Chamber of Individual Members, except Affiliate members, are eligible to appointments within the EAP. - Organisational Members and the Chamber of Individual Members and the Chamber of EAPTIs (except Affiliate Members), are entitled to have a number of delegates and / or votes at the AGM, proportional to the number of their paying or constituting members, i.e. - 3 to 49 members => 1 Delegate / 1 vote - 50 to 199 members => 2 Delegates / 2 votes - 200 to 1999 members => 1 additional vote per every 200 members - (E.g. 3 votes up to 399 members) - From 2000 members => 1 additional vote per 500 members - (e.g. 12 votes for 2000-2499 members; 13 votes for 2500-2999 members; etc.) up to 15 votes maximum. - Any Organisational Member delegate unable to be present at the General Meeting may arrange with one other delegate to vote on his or her behalf.
 This will apply only when communicated to the President in writing with both names mentioned before the start of the meeting.
 An Organisational Member delegate can only vote on behalf of one other Member Organisation. - 10.5 The President, Vice-Presidents, and Officers do not have individual votes in the General Meetings.
 They can only vote if they represent an Organisational Member.